Keyboard shortcuts

 2. UPDATE authorizations SET status = 'valid' WHERE id = <authz_id>

 If any step fails (e.g., a database error), a warning is logged and the transaction is rolled back.
-The challenge remains in processing status until the next validation attempt or a timeout.
+The challenge remains in processing status.

 State transitions on failure (on_invalid)